PonyCui/OCDebugger/README.md

 There are still lots of issue we should resolve, here is a listing.

-~~1.
-WebSocket can't transfer large size content, and SAE limit it's 16K, so I'm trying to solve this problem.~~ Now support 64K and larger.
+~~1.WebSocket can't transfer large size content, and SAE limit it's 16K, so I'm trying to solve this problem.~~ Now support 64K and larger.

-2. Finder request and response too slow, because PHP limit sleep() 1s per time, so I'm trying to fix it.
+2.Finder request and response too slow, because PHP limit sleep() 1s per time, so I'm trying to fix it.

-3. JSON String value contains \n \r will face transfer issue under SAE.
+3.JSON String value contains \n \r will face transfer issue under SAE.